Dietary Interventions for PCOS: One Size Doesn’t Fit All

 All these diets emphasize fruits, vegetables, legumes, nuts, and seeds.
 They limit processed foods, red meats, dairy products, and sugars.
 And, they are all full of antioxidants, phytonutrients, fiber, and anti-inflammatory foods that promote good health.

-Any diet that can provide lots of high quality foods like these will likely be helpful in managing your PCOS.
+Any diet that can provide lots of high-quality foods like these will likely be helpful in managing your PCOS.

 The key to choosing a diet is that it must be sustainable in the long term.
 PCOS is driven by hormones and hormones are really slow drivers.1

 This means you must choose to eat in a way that fits well with your food preferences and lifestyle.
 If that’s a vegan diet, go for it!
 But, for most of us, it will probably be a Moderate Carbohydrate diet with an emphasis on unsaturated fats, vegetarian protein and/or fish, lots of fruits and vegetables, and the permission to occasionally deviate from the norm to enjoy some birthday cake or holiday pie.
+(Celebratory desserts are important for most of us!)

 I Heard That This Was Something I Had to Do